-Since a lot of people discover the beauty of self-binding gravel, various designs and patterns are derived to choose from.
+Since a lot of people discover the beauty of self binding gravel, various designs and patterns are derived to choose from.
 These are made to complement varied exterior finishes and appeal that a particular environment has.
-In this section, we’ll enumerate the most common designs for you to pick.
+In this section, we’ll list the most common designs for you to pick.

 1. Breedon Gravel

 This Magnesian limestone paves the pathways of the Royals for its Golden Amber accent.
 Since gold is a colour associated with royalty, it can be utilised for pathways, driveways and patios with a golden emphasis for a highlighting effect.
 You can also use this gravel for a touch of royal in your home if you’re looking to fancy a royal treatment.